Wildlife7609/ai-model-homework/4DecisionTerrsAndMulticlassClassification/README.md

 <p> <img src="./files/dt.png" alt="Decision Trees" width="700" height="350"/>

-## Submission and Due Date

-The deliverable for the assignment is to upload a completed **_submission.py_** to Gradescope.

-* All functions must be completed in **_submission.py_** for full credit

-**Important**:
-Submissions to Gradescope are rate limited for this assignment. **You can submit two submissions every 60 minutes during the duration of the assignment**.

-Since we want to see you innovate and imagine new ways to do this, we know this can also cause you to fail (spectacularly in my case) For that reason you will be able to select your strongest submission to Gradescope.
-In your Gradescope submission history, you will be able to mark your best submission as 'Active'.
-This is a students responsibility and not faculty.

-### The Files

-You are only required to edit and submit **_submission.py_**, but there are a number of important files:
-1. **_submission.py_**: Where you will build your decision tree, confusion matrix, performance metrics, forests, and do the vectorization warm up.
-2. **_decision_trees_submission_tests.py_**: Sample tests to validate your trees, learning, and vectorization locally.
-3. **_visualize_tree.ipnb_**: Helper Notebook to help you understand decision trees of various sizes and complexity
-4. **_unit_testing.ipynb_**: Helper Notebook to run through tests sequentially along with the readme

 ### Resources
 * Canvas *Thad's Videos*: [Lesson 7, Machine Learning](https://gatech.instructure.com/courses/336814/pages/7-machine-learning?module_item_id=3369476)
 * Textbook:Artificial Intelligence Modern Approach (3rd Ed.
 Chapters may have changed for 4th Ed.)